+CHART 1: TOP 3 REASONS TO INVEST IN AI/ML

+Which of the following best describes the main reason why your organization is investing in AI/ML?

-It powers innovation 40% (It will improve operational efficiency 25% It helps us keep up with competitors 22% However, it's clear that these statements are somewhat aspirational.
-Just because AI/ML is important to driving revenue in theory doesn't mean it is driving revenue in reality.
-Organizations are still in the early stages of AI/ML adoption at an enterprise scale, and they face multiple barriers to effective implementation including a skills gap and insufficient infrastructure (see Insight 3).
+It powers innovation 40%

+It will improve operational efficiency 25%

+It helps us keep up with competitors 22%

+According the Deloitte State of AI in the enterprise, Fourth Edition, study, 28% of enterprises are already succeeding with AI today - 7X as many in just the past three years.
+However, many organizations are still in the early stages of adoption at enterprise scale, and they face multiple barriers to effective implementation including a skills gap and insufficient infrastructure (see Insight 3).

 Cost savings is the top KPI used to measure AI/ML initiatives' success (see Chart 2).
-This shows that most organizations are still applying AI/ML more toward increasing efficiency rather than innovation, which will drive additional revenue streams.
-CHART 2: TOP 5 KPIS FOR MEASURING SUCCESS OF AI/ML INITIATIVES Which KPIs does your organization use to measure the success of your AI/ML initiatives?
+This shows that most organizations are still applying AI/ML more towards increasing efficiency rather than innovation.
+The study also shows that revenue growth ranks number two on the KPI list, showing that organizations are increasingly focused on using AI to drive additional revenue streams.

+CHART 2: TOP 5 KPIS FOR MEASURING SUCCESS OF AI/ML INITIATIVES

+Which KPIs does your organization use to measure the success of your AI/ML initiatives?

+Cost savings 72%

+Revenue growth 67%

+Time savings 60%

+New product development 56%

+⟨Ô⟩ Time to insight 52 %

-INDUSTRY CALLOUT The Financial Industry Is Investing Heavily in AI/ML Almost one-third (31%) of financial services respondents say their organization spends more than a quarter of its IT budget on AI/ML.
+INDUSTRY CALLOUT The financial industry is investing heavily in AI/ML Almost one-third (31%) of financial services respondents say their of financial services respondents say their organization spends more than a quarter of its IT budget on AI/ML.

-plan to significantly increase their investments in Al/ML, the highest percentage of any industry.
+81% plan to significantly increase their investments in AI/ML, the highest percentage of any industry.

-INSIGHT 2 Organizations Are Looking to Innovate With Deep Learning.
+INSIGHT 2 Organizations are looking to innovate with deep learning.
 When it comes to driving innovation, one subfield of AI/ML is particularly important: deep learning.
 Deep learning uses artificial neural networks to ingest and process unstructured data like text and images.
 Common use cases for this powerful technology include: